-Place on two baking sheets (you don’t want to overcrowd or they won’t be crisp,) Drizzle with olive oil and toss until each fry has a very light coating.
+Place on two baking sheets (don’t overcrowd or they won’t be crisp,) Drizzle with olive oil and toss until each fry has a very light coating.
 Use a judicious hand with the olive oil – you aren’t frying – just baking.

 Bake for about 10 to 15 minutes, depending on the thickness of the fry.
 Turn fries over, with a gentle hand (a thin spatula really helps.)
-I tend to rotate the outside fries to the inside of the pan and visa versa as I turn them.
+Rotate the outside fries to the inside of the pan and visa versa.
 Bake for another five to 15 minutes or so.

 The exact baking time is going to vary depending on the thickness of the fry.
 Keep a close eye on them, especially any “baby” fries that are smaller than the rest.
 A few brown spots are to be expected, but darker than that just does not taste as good.

-I’ll be sharing this post at Fiesta Friday, hosted this week by Julianna @ Foodie on Board and Zeba @ Food For The Soul, as well as at Throwback Thursday.
+I’ll be sharing Stupid Simple French Fries at Fiesta Friday, hosted this week by Julianna @ Foodie on Board and Zeba @ Food For The Soul, as well as at Throwback Thursday.

 To view the links or add your own at Throwback Thursday, click the frog, below!